-November 15, 2017 – The Consumer Price Index (CPI) tells us of any inflationary pressures in the economy.
+The Consumer Price Index (CPI) shows us inflationary pressures in the economy.
 The CPI measures the average price levels of a basket of goods and services purchased by consumers.
 The index starts with a base time period (1982-1984, currently) and shows the overall increase since that time.
-As with many economic indicators, it can be volatile from month to month with food and energy prices often leading the volatility.
+As with many economic indicators, it can be volatile from month to month, with food and energy prices often leading the volatility.

 In October, the CPI rose by 0.9% to a level of 276.7, blowing past market expectations of a 0.5% advance.
 Year-over-year consumer price inflation surged to a 31-year high of 6.2%, way above most forecasts which hovered around 5.7%.
 Core CPI—which excludes prices for food and energy and is therefore considered to be less volatile—rose by 0.6% to a level of 281.7.
 Core inflation increased to 4.6% on a year-over-year basis, also hitting a three-decade high.

 Consumer prices continued their relentless advance last month, increasing at the highest annual rate since late 1990.
 Energy prices spiked 4.8% from the previous month and have increased 30% since last year.
 Transportation costs rose by 2.4% in October and have increased at an annual rate of 18.7%.
 Prices for food and beverage Food and beverage advanced 0.8% and are 5.1% higher than they were last year.
 Owners’ equivalent rent, which is meant to represent housing costs in the index, rose by 0.4% for the month and has increased by 3.1% since last year.
 Other categories, such as apparel of education, posted less significant advances or remained unchanged altogether.
 No major category showed a decline.